0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 The modified docker compose handles to new services in addition to managing the pbc-mainet container: 1) an nginx proxy server, and an automated certificate manager (acme).

-### Set autoupdate script to target the new services at an alternate scheduel
+### Set autoupdate script to target the new services at an alternate schedule

 Your current autoupdate script is set to call your docker to pull latest services daily.
 You need to change this.